dtr-org/unit-e-project/adrs/2018-10-08-ADR-11 Snapshot.md

 ## Consequences

 1. snapshot hash becomes part of the consensus rule.
 Everyone needs to perform extra work to compute the hash
-2. extra chain size as we introduce new output to the coinbase
+2. block size increases by 32 bytes as we add snapshot hash to the script of coinbase input
-3. every node that generates the snapshot, has extra work (~20 min to produce the snapshot)
+3. every node that generates the snapshot, has extra work (~20 min to produce the snapshot on the current bitcoin UTXOs)
-4. extra disk space usage for full nodes, as they keep the whole chain + 5 snapshots
+4. extra disk space usage for full nodes, as they keep the whole chain + 5 snapshots.